vinstic-myshell/myshell-doc-en/product-manual/robot-introduction.md

 #### RPG: Cthulhu Adventure (Chinese/English)

-Game Setting: Users play as players to investigate a series of mysterious events in a small town.
-The game has a fascinating plot and requires players to rely on their intuition, investigative skills, and problem-solving abilities to find clues and solve puzzles.
+Game Setting: Users play as players investigating a series of mysterious events in a small town.
+The game has an engaging storyline and requires players to rely on their intuition, investigative skills, and problem-solving abilities to find clues and solve puzzles.
 Different choices will lead to different endings.

 ### Education